macropygia/oas-stack/packages/oas30-to-zod/README.md

 #### output

+Output for the file.

-The output path for the `.ts` file.
+- Specifies the path to the output file.

-- If set to `false`, returns string.
+- If set to `false`, returns a string.
 - Default: `false`

 #### dereference